 First, I speak with Danny DiGiovanni, owner and creator of FindFocusGroups.com.
 Danny’s site acts as a hub for legitimate focus group opportunities.
-Danny shares about the origins of the site, and how to use it affectively.
+Danny shares about the origins of the site, and how to use it effectively.

 Interview with a Professional Focus Group Participant

-In the second part of the podcast, I speak with a woman who is currently a full time focus group participant.
+In the second part of the podcast, I speak with a woman who is currently a full-time focus group participant.
 She drops some serious knowledge on us.
 She is making around $1,000 a week from her efforts.
 She reveals exactly how she’s doing it, and she gives some solid advice to others who might just want to do this on a more part-time basis to earn $100 extra a week for a few hours work.

 Listen to the Podcast

-Interview with a Part-Time Focus Group Participant
+Interview with Angie, a Part-Time Focus Group Participant

 Finally, I also conducted an email interview with another user of FindFocusGroups.com.
 Her name is Angie.
 Here is the interview: